PontshoMathobela/TheStrongFew-Database-Group/README.md

-Database Design & Programming with SQL
+Bookstore Database Project

 Overview

-In this project, you'll step into the role of a database administrator tasked with building a  MySQL database to store and manage data for a BookStore.
-By applying your skills in database design, table creation, data loading, and user management, you'll develop an organized system for this important real-world system.
-This hands-on project provides valuable experience in efficiently structuring databases to handle large, complex data.
+This project involves designing and implementing a MySQL database for a bookstore, storing information on books, authors, customers, orders, shipping, and more.
+The goal is to create a relational database that efficiently stores and retrieves data, providing valuable experience in database design, table creation, data loading, and user management.

 Tools and Technologies

-MySQL - For building and managing the database
+- MySQL: For building and managing the database
-Draw.io - For visualizing the database schema and relationships
+- (link unavailable) For visualizing the database schema and relationships

-Prerequisites
-To successfully complete this project, you should be comfortable with:
-Understanding the basics of MySQL
-Creating tables in MySQL with the appropriate data types Managing MySQL users and applying security best practices Project Objective
+Project Objective

-Your goal is to build a relational database that stores information about the bookstore's operations, including books, authors, customers, orders, shipping, and more.
-You will create a database that efficiently stores all necessary data and allows for quick retrieval and analysis.
+Create a relational database that stores information about the bookstore's operations, including:

-Step-by-Step Instructions
-Create a new database to store bookstore data.
-Determine the table schema and data types
-Write the SQL commands to create tables that match the data structure Set up user groups and roles to control access to the database Test the database by running queries to retrieve and analyze the data
+- Books
+- Authors
+- Customers
+- Orders
+- Shipping
+- More

+Tables to be Created

+- book
+- book_author
+- author
+- book_language
+- publisher
+- Customer
+- customer_address
+- address_status
+- address
+- country
+- cust_order
+- order_line
+- shipping_method
+- order_history
+- order_status

 Expected Outcomes

-By completing this SQL project, you'll gain practical experience and valuable, transferable skills, including:
-Designing and implementing a MySQL database for a real-world use case Creating tables with the optimal schema and data types for the dataset Managing database access through user groups and roles to ensure security Querying the data to extract meaningful insights
+- Designing and implementing a MySQL database for a real-world use case

-Tables to Be Created
-Here are the key tables that you'll design and implement for the bookstore database:
-book: A list of all books available in the store.

-book_author: A table to manage the many-to-many relationship between books and authors.

-author: A list of all authors.

-book_language: A list of the possible languages of books.

-publisher: A list of publishers for books.

-Customer: A list of the bookstore's customers.

-customer_address: A list of addresses for customers.
-Each customer can have multiple addresses.

-address_status: A list of statuses for an address (e.g., current, old).

-address: A list of all addresses in the system.

-country: A list of countries where the addresses are located.

-cust_order: A list of orders placed by customers.

-order_line: A list of books that are part of each order.

-shipping_method: A list of possible shipping methods for an order.

-order_history: A record of the history of an order (e.g., ordered, cancelled, delivered).

-order_status: A list of possible statuses for an order (e.g., pending, shipped, delivered).
+- Creating tables with optimal schema and data types
+- Managing database access through user groups and roles
+- Querying data to extract meaningful insights

+Accessing the Data

+The data can be accessed through:

+- SQL queries using MySQL Workbench or command-line interface
+- Database connections using programming languages such as Python, Java, or PHP
+- APIs or web services for remote data access
+- Data visualization tools such as Tableau or Power BI for reporting and analytics

+Group Work

+This project will be completed in a group, with each member contributing to the design, implementation, and testing of the database.